daysay24/E.M.M.A-Enhanced-Multispecies-IsomiR-Analyzer-Tool/README.md

 1. Put all outputs of isomiR-SEA in one folder: In this folder, there could be one or multiple subfolders, each represents a group (treatment, stage, time points, etc.) which contains one or multiple replicates.

     For example: We provided an example folder /test/mouse/isomiR-SEA_outputs.
 There are 2 time points (D0 and 18hr).
 Each group has two replicates: D0 includes D0_rpt1.txt and D0_rpt2.txt and 18hr includes 18hr_rpt1.txt and 18hr_rpt2.txt.
+An additional example folder /test/s.jap/isomiR-SEA_outputs has also bene provided.

     ```
     ./test